Early Life and Education

 Philanthropy

-Through leadership in corporate and external programs, Shotwell has helped raise over $1.4 million for STEM education programs reaching thousands of students nationwide.
-She has also been involved in the Redd Student scholarship competition, helping the committee raise over $350,000 in scholarships in six years.
-SpaceX itself supports science, technology, engineering, and math (STEM) programs locally and nationally.
+Through leadership in both corporate and external STEM programs, Shotwell has helped raise over $1.8 million for STEM education programs reaching thousands of students nationwide.
+SpaceX supports science, technology, engineering, and math (STEM) programs locally near its offices as well as national engineering programs and competitions.